 Imagine a visitor came to your site, two times a day.
-At the first instance, he found your media brand selling premium content through a Facebook advertisement in his newsfeed.
+In the first instance, he found your media brand selling premium content through a Facebook advertisement in his newsfeed.
 He clicked on the advertisement and visited the media site.
-In the second instance, a few hours later during the day, after having gathered some more information he Googled the media brand name, he clicked the paid search results and landed on your site.
+In the second instance, a few hours later during the day, after having gathered some more information he Googled the media brand name, clicked the paid search results, and landed on your site.

 In the second visit, imagine he subscribed to your premium content and made the necessary payment.
 While measuring the effectiveness of the campaigns, the campaign manager would find zero conversions against Facebook ads, while one conversion against Google paid ads.

 The conversion in the second instance would not have happened had he not seen the Facebook banner ad campaign.
 This would mislead the campaign manager who would now give less weightage to the first click that came through the Facebook campaign.

 Depending on the type of products or services for which you’re running campaigns, the time taken to decide would also vary.
 E.g.: Long sales cycles are particularly common when the value of the service you have advertised is considerably high.
 Shorter sales cycles and impulsive purchases are common when the price is lower, and the risk associated with the purchase is lower.